PDC-support/hpc-intro-retired/_episodes/01-linux.md

 >
 > - Go back to the `data-shell` directory
 > - Type `grep rabbit data/animals.txt`
-> - Find all occurences of the string "rabbit" using recursive search (adding the `-R` flag) {: .task}
+> - Try finding all occurences of the string "rabbit" using recursive search (adding the `-R` flag) {: .task}

 > ## Find location of a file